 Do nurses get discounts on mortgages?

-Nurses don’t necessarily get discounts on mortgages, but there are specialized programs designed to help healthcare professionals become homeowners.
+Nurses don’t necessarily get discounts on mortgages, but specialized programs are designed to help healthcare professionals become homeowners.
 In many cases, these programs provide lender credits to reduce closing costs.

 Nurses may also qualify for lower down payment options on higher loan amounts.